Find your perfect value college

 19. Stevens-Henager College

 Stevens-Henager College has several locations throughout Utah and Idaho.
 Their West Haven Campus is known for their extensive technical innovation.
 They offer every undergraduate student a free laptop computer that will be utilized in all of their coursework.
 On top of making technology accessible to students, they also offer lab supplies, textbooks and extensive career services without additional costs.
 The computers are preinstalled with all of the necessary software and e-learning applications for students to participate in classroom discussions, access lectures, discussion boards, take quizzes and exams, and also complete and hand in assignments.
 They also employ an e-book loaner program that allows students to access digital textbooks and devices that can be returned at the close of the semester.
-On campus, there are extensive resources for technical support, ensuring that laptops will be repaired swiftly if need be, and students will be granted a loaner in the meantime.
+On campus, there are extensive resources for technical support, ensuring that free laptops will be repaired swiftly if need be, and students will be granted a loaner in the meantime.

 20. University of Minnesota-Crookston

 The University of Minnesota-Crookston offers a technically rich environment on and off their campus.
-One of the ways they apply technical inclusion and access is through their laptop program.
+One of the ways they apply technical inclusion and access is through their free laptop program.
 From day one, students are offered a free laptop to carry them through their education and beyond.
-They utilize laptops as essential classroom tools, ensuring that each student can access cyber simulations, video presentations, and tailored applications as an integral part of their coursework.
+They utilize free laptops as essential classroom tools, ensuring that each student can access cyber simulations, video presentations, and tailored applications as an integral part of their coursework.
 Experiential learning is written all over this institution and this technology is employed to bring that vision forward.
 It is noted that most employers view University of Minnesota students as immediate go-tos when they are on the hunt for creative and tech savvy employees.
 On a side note, they offer the same tuition rates for all of their students as a way to bring together a world class environment full of diversity.